HomeWhat are the most common reasons for divorce?DivorceWhat are the most common reasons for divorce?

 Since the introduction of no-fault divorce in April 2022, it is no longer necessary to blame or find fault to commence proceedings to end a marriage or civil partnership.
 The only ground for divorce or dissolution today is the irretrievable breakdown of marriage.

 Divorces and dissolutions often result from a combination of factors rather than a single reason that may have caused the irretrievable breakdown of marriage.
-These are the most commonly cited reasons for divorce and dissolution:
+These are the most commonly cited reasons for divorce in the UK:

 Abuse